Trung28899/NodeJS-Understanding-The-Basic/README.txt

         Commit 5th to see response info
         - On 5th Commit, IF YOU RUN THE SERVER, AND RELOAD localhost:4000 YOU WILL SEE THE RESPONSE PAGE.

+    3. Routing and Redirecting Requests:
+        - 6th Commit to see the code
+        - Code explaination:
+            if user go to localhost:4000, showing the form w button if user click this button > direct to message with POST request

+            user go to localhost:4000/message, if request was GET > show the default code
+            if request was POST, redirect to localhost:4000/